Sung-Huan/ANNOgesic/docs/source/tutorial.rst

 ``blast_nr``, ``blast_srna``, ``promoter``, ``term``, ``sorf``.
 Normally, ``tss``, ``sec_str``,
 ``blast_nr``, ``blast_srna`` are recommended to be used.

 Please be aware, filters are strict.
-For example, if your filters are included ``term``, only the sRNAs which are associated with terminators will be included in the list of best candidates.
+For examples, if your filters are included ``term``, only the sRNAs which are associated with terminators will be included in the list of best candidates.
 If you want to include terminator information but do not use terminator as a filter, you can remove ``term`` in filters and still assign the path of terminator gff file.
 The results will include the sRNAs which are not associated with terminators, and terminator information can be shown